How To Make Money In Real Estate: A Guide For Beginners

 Long-term residential rental properties are homes you own and rent to tenants for the long-term.
-You can have yearly leases, but renew the lease each year or find new tenants if your current tenants leave.
+You can have yearly leases that renew each year or find new tenants if your current tenants leave.

 Rental properties are a great way to build wealth because they provide monthly cash flow.
-The rent you charge should cover the mortgage payment, monthly real estate taxes and homeowners insurance, and home maintenance costs.
+The rent you charge should cover the mortgage payment, real estate taxes, homeowners insurance, and home maintenance costs.
 The difference between the gross rent and your costs is your net proceeds.